Operators and functions available to end-users

 The example below shows how you might call SetSyntaxParams.
 Here uCalc picks out x, y, and z from Params as parameters.
 Occurrences of x, y, and z in the second argument are surrounded by curly braces in the transformed string:

-Transformation ==> macro({x}, {y}, {z}) = sin({x})*{y}+abc+{x}-{z}
+macro({x}, {y}, {z}) = sin({x})*{y}+abc+{x}-{z}

-Here, the first argument could have equally been "x, y, z"; "(x y z)", "[x+y+z]", "((x) (y) (z))", etc...
+Here, the first argument could have equally been "x, y, z", "(x y z)", "[x+y+z]", "((x) (y) (z))", etc.

-uc_For(Counter, Step, Start, Finish, Expression)
+uc_For(Counter, Start, Finish, Step, Expression)

 uc_Loop(DoCondition, Expression, LoopCondition)

 This repeats the evaluation of the Expression argument until either DoCondition or LoopCondition is equal to 0.
 The value of DoCondition is checked prior to the evaluation of the expression, while the value of LoopCondition is checked after the expression is evaluated.
-The return value is the result of the evaluation of the expression in its last iteration.

 Issues for users migrating from version 2.0